Physiotherapy in Sherwood Park

 Access the WCB Alberta website http://www.wcb.ab.ca/workers

+Since April 1, 2022, this funding is significanty reduced and there may be very few appointments avaiable, if any.
 This service is available for any Albertan with valid Alberta Health Care who suffered a fracture and attended physiotherapy within two weeks of the cast or mobilization being removed.
 This also applies to Albertan’s who have had surgery and attended physiotherapy within six weeks of the surgery.
 Some surgeries are not included in the orthopaedic funding.
 In some cases, these conditions can be waived.
 Please contact us if you need further information.

 Medical referral not necessary